puranjaysingh/whatsapp-claude-agent/README.md

 ### Configuration File Commands

-Manage your configuration file directly from WhatsApp:
+Manage your configuration file directly from WhatsApp.
+Config files are saved to the current working directory (`config.json`).

 | Command            | Description                                        |
 | ------------------ | -------------------------------------------------- |